Download a FREE E-Book with 20 Easy Weeknight Dinners

 Finally, pour batter into the prepared pan.
 Pour diced strawberries on top and gently mix them into the top half of the batter with a spoon.
 This will prevent all of the strawberries from sinking to the bottom.

-Bake at 325F for 70 minutes.
-Remove from the oven and transfer to a cooling rack.
+Bake at 325F for 70 minutes, or until a toothpick comes out clean.
+Remove from the oven and transfer to a cooling wire rack.
 Allow loaf to cool completely before slicing.

 Above view of a strawberry cake recipe with slices cut